cjs675/cjs675/README.md

 # hello im cjs

-- goal: work on things that fully captivate me
+- goal: work on large scale distributed systems and/or databases

 Thanks for visiting!